 Trillion

-Assets under management held by WDI investor signatories.
+Assets under management represented by 27 WDI investor signatories.

 Companies